MODx Installation FAQ

 I'm getting an "out of memory" message during the install process or I'm seeing weird behavior after the install.
 What can I do?

-MODx tries to increase the memory limit if you are short, but it doesn't always work.
+MODX tries to increase the memory limit if you are short, but it doesn't always work.
 Being short of memory should generate an error during install, but sometimes the install will appear to complete normally even though there wasn't enough memory to do the job right.
-This can result in all kinds of weird errors when you try to use MODx.
+This can result in all kinds of weird errors when you try to use MODX.
 The solution is to increase your memory_limit and rerun the install.

 Increasing the amount of memory depends on your host.
 You may be able to add this php directive in your .htaccess file: